How to Use Kirkpatrick’s Four Levels of Training Evaluation Model - HRDQ

 What is the behavior change you want to see?
 This is where actual application in the workplace comes into play, and where it ladders up to organizational change.
 At this level in your questioning, think about the outcomes you want employees to achieve down the line.

-Following our earlier example, what kind of individual behavior change would improve management?
+Following our earlier example, what individual behavior change would improve management?

 Learning

-In this level, you’re really asking what you want employees to directly take away from the training.
-Are they able to articulate the key takeaways?
+In this level, you ask what you want employees to take away from the training directly.
+Can they articulate the key takeaways?
 Do they know how to apply the skills to their jobs?

-What kind of skills will individuals need to learn to change their management behavior?
+What skills will individuals need to learn to change their management behavior?

 Reaction